Magpol/fridafde/README.md

 # FRiDA FDE bruteforce

-Here's a small write-up on How-To use FRiDA to bruteforce Secure Startup with FDE-encryption on a Samsung G935F running Android 8.
+Here's a small write-up on how to use FRiDA to bruteforce Secure Startup with FDE-encryption on a Samsung G935F running Android 8.

 ![ExampleImage](/fde_example.png?raw=true "Title")

-FRiDA requires a rooted device (or FRiDA injected into a specific process ).
+FRiDA requires a rooted device (or FRiDA injected into a specific process).
 I won't go into details on how to accomplish this, just google ENG-ROOT or Magisk and you will probably find a rooting solution that works for you.
 I've also included a small script to upload and start FRiDA on the connected device: startFrida.sh.

 First of all, what are we doing?
 And why are we doing this?
 What i wanted to do is find a way of testing codes without hitting the limit of maximum password attempts.
 If the maximum attempt value is reached, the device will reboot and wipe.
 So my first step was to find out the processes or functions that managed all this.